 Once again, our merge created another commit.

-master is now ahead of
+main is now ahead of

 myBranch, since it includes commits that are not in